This week, we caught up with our founder, Brendan Murdock, to share his story and his ethos for a balanced life.

 How often do you digitally detox?

 Not enough, but I’m trying to be much better at night.
-Since I created the anatomē oils, the routine of applying the sleep collection to my skin each night before lights out really benefits me.
+Since I created the anatomē oils, the routine of applying the sleep better collection to my skin each night before lights out really benefits me.
 Reading, even if it’s just a few pages, helps rests my mind, too.

 Silence or noise?